Start9Labs/docs/src/packaging-guide/project-structure.md

 #### README.md

 This is largely boilerplate.
-Update as needed for your service, including replacing references to Hello World/Moon.
+Update as needed for your service, including replacing references to Hello World.

 ## assets/